 We can notice that lotus bloom from dirty mud, yet never get uncleaned.
 Bodhi tree meanwhile is the symbol of boundless intellect and mind.
 This insightful juxtaposition of lotus and Bodhi tree has a deep Buddhism reference.

-In addition, to symbolize for the supreme perception of Buddha, the bodhi tree also represents for a compassionate, altruistic and selfless heart of humans.
+In addition, to symbolize the supreme perception of Buddha, the bodhi tree also represents the compassionate, altruistic and selfless heart of humans.

 Bodhi tree in Tran Quoc Pagoda Hanoi (insta: yun_shang)